Welcome to the Easy MTD help.

 Specifying VAT Figures

-Nine VAT figures must be specified in the Submit VAT Return window before a VAT return can be submitted.
+Nine valid VAT figures must appear in the Submit VAT Return window before a VAT return can be submitted.
 Due to HMRC digital link rules, these VAT figures cannot be specified manually and instead must be retrieved from an Excel (xlsx, xls, xlsm), text (txt) or comma separated values (csv) file.

-More: For further details about retrieving VAT figures, refer to Dealing With Figures.
+More: For details about retrieving VAT figures, refer to Dealing with Figures.

 Valid VAT Figures